AChicote/AChicote.github.io/_posts/2017-1-1-Hello-World.md

 title: BarcelonaAccidents 2010-17
 ---

 Yes, I let myself go and get sucked in by my origins.
-I just had to work on a database that is from my hometown (Barcelona) as a modest way to show my support to the fellow Catalans in these sad days.
+I just had to work on a database that is from my hometown (Barcelona) as a modest way to show my support to the fellow Catalans in these sad days ('Stay strong and together')

+I obtained all the information thanks to openData Barcelona.
+All this information is easily available in [BarcelonaOpenData]http://opendata-ajuntament.barcelona.cat/en/

 ![nofrauds](/images/BCN01.jpg){:height="300px" width="400px"}